hypersign-protocol/docs/developers/hid-node.md

 ### Full Node

 This node stores the complete state of blockchain.
-However, it does not actively participate in block validation.
+However, it does not actively participate in the validation process.
 Every connected node is, by default, a full node.

 ### Validator Node

-It is a full node, but it takes part in the block validation process
+It is a full node, which has a significant stake in the network and activately takes part in the validation process.

 ### Seed Node

 It's purpose is to introduce newly connected nodes, to other nodes in the network, and disconnects after doing so.

+In order to run in seed mode, set `pex = true` and `seed_mode = true` in `<hid-node config dir>/config/config.toml`

+## Sentry Node Architecture

+In order to mitigate DDoS or similar attacks on the validator node, it is recommended to spin a full node, which will be connected to the full node.
+This architecture is known as **Sentry Node Architecture**.

+The Validator Node is isolated from the outside world, through private subnetting.
+The `Sentry` node is connected to the Validator Node.
+RPC Endpoint and Node ID of Sentry Node are exposed for everyone to connect with.
+Sentry Node can be thought of as a reverse proxy.